 VA Lender Overlays Versus Agency VA Refinance Guidelines

-The benefits of VA Loans is the following:
+The benefits of VA Loans are the following:

 - VA does not have any credit score requirements